-- Who makes the meals in your house?

-- Do men and youth help around the house?
-If so, what jobs do they do?

-- How long does housework take each day?

-- Do women have work to do outside the home?
+- Who makes the meals in your house or the laundry? - Do men and youth help around the house?
+If so, what jobs do they do? - How long does housework take each day? - Do women have work to do outside the home?